How I treat Plantar Fasciitis

 Sports Massage Therapy

-Massage therapy can provide significant relief for individuals with plantar fasciitis by reducing muscle tension, improving circulation, and promoting tissue healing.
+Sports Massage therapy can provide significant relief for individuals with plantar fasciitis by reducing muscle tension, improving circulation, and promoting tissue healing.
 Targeted massage techniques, such as cross-friction massage, myofascial release, and trigger point therapy, can help break up adhesions, release tightness in the plantar fascia, and alleviate pain.
 Regular sports massage sessions, combined with other therapeutic interventions, can enhance the effectiveness of treatment and expedite recovery.

 How I will work with you